tesselode/tactile/readme.md

 - **Buttons** are controls that are activated if any one of a set of button detectors detects an input.

 - **Axes** are controls that are set from -1 to 1 based on a set of axis detectors.

+- **Axis pairs** are controls that have an x and y value set by two axis detectors.
+They automatically limit the length of the vector to 1, restraining the control to a circle.

 Example
 -------